Guard13007/Fake.Net/README.md

    To compile new source files, you will need to restart this.
 6. Start Lapis
    1. Navigate to where you cloned the repository.
-   2. Rename `secret.moon.example` to `secret.moon` and use the password you set up for PostgreSQL.
+   2. Copy `secret.moon.example` to `secret.moon` and use the password you set up for PostgreSQL.
       (You also probably want to set the session secret to something random.)
    3. Start Lapis with `sudo lapis server production`